GoogTech/Student-management-system-CS/README.md

 ## Current prograss : `quarter`
 Desktop applications developed using the Java programming language ~

-Look forward to your contribution ~ :coffee:
+:coffee: Look forward to your contribution !

+:man_student: If you need any help, please contact me ~ QQ : 3083968068